 The culture cups are a mixture of potting soil and certified organic compact fertilizer, in a biodegradable fabric membrane.
 They are received in packs of 90 (they come back to 0.60 $ per capsule) and they are non-hydrated.

 Choose your seeds.
-Depending on these, you will have different recommendations on the number of seeds to put in each capsule, but usually it is 1 or 2.
+Depending on these, you will have different recommendations on the number of seeds to put in each capsule, but usually it is 1 to 3.

 Arrange your 30 seeded cups on the top tray in the germinating cabinet, putting them as close as possible to the middle of the tray.

+To start the tray program, Press the left button in the main menu.
+Select tray, start and yes.
 The light will come on and the first watering will be done.
-The first two waterings are of 90 seconds duration and are 12 hours apart: then the frequency stabilizes to that chosen.
+The first two watering are of 90 seconds duration and are 12 hours apart: then the frequency stabilizes to that chosen.

 And There you go !
 You will be able to watch little by little the evolution of your plants.